 However, I believe there is no perfect path.
 Budgets are different as are goals.
 More importantly, organizational capabilities almost always lag far behind individual dreams.
 But Agile Marketing is a great start to understanding the operational aspects of Content Marketing.

 The Agile theory urges marketers (or software engineers, as the case may be) to undertake smaller projects relevant and whole in themselves as against a 5000 piece puzzle of a single leaf that comes into focus only with the 5000th piece.
-Assuming you finish it at all… unlikely!Again, while AGILE is intuitively logical in theory, how do we begin to identify or break down a task into these “byte sized pieces” or the “small but time bound sprints as they are called” that are a reward in themselves and yet create… Click To Tweet
+Assuming you finish it at all… unlikely![bctt tweet=”Again, while AGILE is intuitively logical in theory, how do we begin to identify or break down a task into these “byte sized pieces” or the “small but time bound sprints as they are called” that are a reward in themselves and yet create a foundation for bigger, more ambitious projects?” username=”relevance”]

 15 standalone articles that can be published individually over days and then later combined into one big e-book at the end of the month allow you to see the result every few days, if not daily!

-Truth told, each brand has a different journey and the optimal point of entry will need to take into mind risk, effort, as well as value, but the effort involved in researching and identifying these points is a task unto itself and the assessment is not always absolute (or even accurate).While content marketing needs to customer centric, it is not necessarily altruistic in motive.
-All marketing has a purpose - a purpose to sell - indirect or otherwise, and without it, it is meaningless.
-Content Marketing included.
-Click To Tweet
+[bctt tweet=”While content marketing needs to customer centric, it is not necessarily altruistic in motive.
+All marketing has a purpose – a purpose to sell – indirect or otherwise, and without it, it is meaningless.
+Content Marketing included.” username=”relevance”]

 I think we can safely agree that the highest value (and lowest risk in terms of time, effort, and expected ROI) content for any company is perhaps their customer facing communication or all CONTENT based avenues of engagement.